SESARLab/mfh-dl-performace-testing/thesis.md

 #### Apache Druid datasource optimization

-On Apache Druid, data was ingested using *insertion_timestamp* as the primary datasource timestamp, with a *month* granularity; *measurements* registered within the same month are stored into the same *time chunks* (with a *time chunks* containing one or more segments).
+On Apache Druid, data was ingested using `insertion_timestamp` as the primary datasource timestamp, with a *month* granularity; *measurements* registered within the same month are stored into the same time chunks (with a time chunks containing one or more segments).

 #### Apache Druid ingestion

-Druid ingestion is configured by submitting an *[ingestion task](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html)* spec to the Druid Coordinator; the overall process was more accessible since I can achieve it by using Druid's [web console](https://druid.apache.org/docs/latest/operations/druid-console.html).
+Apache Druid ingestion is configured by submitting an ingestion task spec to the Druid Coordinator; the overall process was more accessible since it could be obtained by just using Druid's web console.
-Data was loaded from the temporary HDFS folder on the NameNode using the following spec:
+The ingestion spec used to load data from the temporary HDFS folder on the NameNode is the following.

 ```json
 {